max3163/ice-rpc/docs/wire-compat.md

-The manual procedure below remains the answer when the state cannot be explained by a dead process: a service whose *recorded configuration* differs from the requested one — another build — is not a dead node, so no cleanup removes it.
+The manual procedure below remains the answer when the state cannot be explained by a dead process: a service whose *recorded configuration* differs from the requested one — another build, or a peer that resolves a different `iceoryx2.toml` — is not a dead node, so no cleanup removes it.
+Align the configuration first;
+only leftover state calls for the purge.

 ## The call context and its trace ids